 label: Products

-+ media_folder: /static/media/products # start with a slash
+media_folder: /static/media/products # make sure to append a slash

 In Sveltia CMS, those collection media folders are displayed prominently for easier asset management.
 We recommend setting media_folder and public_folder for each collection if it contains one or more File/Image fields.